gilbertotcc/playground-java/README.md

 # Java Playground

-A playground for enjoying Java code snippets.
+Main purpose of this project is to have a playground to _enjoy_ Java programming language.